robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/sets-exercises.md

 **c)** the set of flying squirrels, the set of living creatures that can fly
 #### Solution
-**a)** Every element in the second set is in the first set, so the second set is a subset of the first set.
+**a)** Every element in the second set is in the first set, so the second set is a subset of the first set. (the set of airline flights from new york to new delhi contains all nonstop flights + flights with layovers).
 **b)** neither
 **c)** the first is a subset of the second, and not vice versa.